zulip/zulip-gci/tasks/interactive-bots.md

   * The bot uses the content from the messages properly.
   * The bot posts the expected output.

-* Create a commit with your bot, with commit message `interactive bots: Create *feature* bot.`.
+* Create a commit with your bot, with the commit message `interactive bots: Create *feature* bot.`.

-* Create a pull request in the `zulip/zulip` repository, with title `interactive bots: Create *feature* bot.`.
+* Create a pull request in the `zulip/zulip` repository, with the title `interactive bots: Create *feature* bot.`.
 Link to your GCI task in comment section.

-*Completion criteria:* Mentors will check if the new bot fulfills the feature requirements.
+*Completion criteria:* Your project mentors will check if the new bot fulfills the feature requirements.

 ### Task Type D: Create your own bot